lilmoonly/Observability-Framework-K3s/ROADMAP.md

 ## Next Sprint

-With `v1.6` validation in place, the next sprint should move to `v1.7` profiles and runbooks:
+With `v1.7` documentation in place, the next sprint should move to production recovery depth and profile extraction:

-1. Split lab and production-oriented configuration guidance.
+1. Convert the documented lab and production guidance into optional inventory/profile examples.
-2. Add storage, sizing, scaling, backup, and restore docs.
+2. Add tested backup and restore automation for PostgreSQL, MongoDB, OpenSearch, and Grafana custom state.
-3. Add operator runbooks for common incidents.
+3. Add upgrade notes for pinned chart and K3s version changes.
-4. Keep the README concise by moving deep operational guidance into dedicated docs.
+4. Keep playbook changes frozen unless the scratch redeploy or smoke checks expose a real deployment bug.